top of page

 One of history’s most enlightening hikes.
 That of Bernlef

-This blog post isn't about the West-Frisian writer Hendrik Jan Marsman (1937-2012), whose pen name was Bernlef.
+This blog post is not about the Westfrisian writer Hendrik Jan Marsman (1937-2012), whose pen name was Bernlef.
 Nor is this blog post about the student association F.F.J.
 Bernlef in the town of Groningen in the Netherlands.
-No, this is all about the original bard and harp player Bernlef, who lived in Frisia somewhere between 760 and 840.
-And if you put faith in the circles of history and life, this blog post offers more than a few.
+No, this is all about the original – bard and harp player Bernlef, who lived in Frisia somewhere between 760 and 840.
+And if you place faith in the circles of history and life, this blog post offers more than a few.

 Thô gifragn ic